vishalkashyap95/PyVisualizer_Task2/README.md

 # PyVisualizer_Task2
-A simple static visualizer, Wrapper around Gspread(Gspread version should be 3.0.1 or above) lib for reading the google sheets. https://pypi.org/project/PyVisualizer
+A simple static visualizer(I can make it dynamic though), Works as a wrapper around Gspread(version should be 3.0.1 or above) lib for reading the google sheets. https://pypi.org/project/PyVisualizer

 # Installation